-Term Acronym Definition Department of Agriculture and Water Resources Australian Government Department of Agriculture and Water Resources.
+Term Acronym Definition Australian Chief Plant Protection Officer АСРРО Individual holding the position of the Chief Plant Protection Officer of the Commonwealth of Australia.
 Chief Plant Health Manager СРНМ Individual holding the position of Chief Plant Health Manager, or his/her equivalent, of a State or Territory.
-Australian Chief Plant Protection Officer ACPPO Individual holding the position of the Chief Plant Protection Officer of the Commonwealth of Australia.
-Confidential Information See Section 6.
-Consensus See Section 8.3.
+Confidential Information As defined in the EPPRD.
+See Section 6.
+Consensus As defined in the EPPRD.
+See Section 8.3.
 Emergency Plant Pest EPP As defined in the EPPRD.
 Emergency Plant Pest Response Deed EPPRD Government and Plant Industry Cost Sharing Deed in respect of Emergency Plant Pest Responses.
 Formal Notification to the CCEPP Occurs when a State or Territory CPHM notifies the Chair of the CCEPP, either orally or in writing, that an Incident has occurred within that State or Territory.
-Written notification must be used to confirm oral advice and must be in the form agreed from time to time by the Parties.
-Incident The occurrence of a confirmed or reasonably held suspicion of an EPP or of an uncategorised Plant Pest which is reasonably believed to be an EPP (not including a Plant Pest investigation where the provisional finding or diagnosis is that the Plant Pest is established) Lead Agency The agency(s) of the State(s) or Territory(s) which are responsible for leading the conduct of a Response Plan because of the occurrence of an Incident within their State(s) or Territory(s).
+Written notification must be used

+Term Acronym Definition to confirm oral advice and must be in the form agreed from time to time by the Parties.
+Incident The occurrence of a confirmed or reasonably held suspicion of an EPP or of an uncategorised Plant Pest which is reasonably believed to be an EPP (not including a Plant Pest investigation where the provisional finding or diagnosis is that the Plant Pest is established).
+Lead Agency The agency(s) of the State(s) or Territory(s) which are responsible for leading the conduct of a Response Plan (because of the occurrence of an Incident within their State(s) or Territory(s)).
 Response Plan An integrated plan for undertaking a response to an EPP that is, in accordance with part 1 of schedule 4 of the EPPRD, developed by one or more State or Territory CPHM(s), endorsed by the CCEPP and approved by the NMG and which is subject to Cost Sharing in accordance with the EPPRD.
 The Response Plan may include Emergency Containment actions so as to enable the payment of Owner Reimbursement Costs and Cost Sharing if considered appropriate by CCEPP and approved by NMG.
 Scientific Advisory Panel SAP A panel of experts appointed by the CCEPP to provide information on specific aspects of the EPP response based on the terms of reference agreed by the CCEPP, such as pest biology, diagnostic methods, surveillance systems and pest epidemiology.

-Term Acronym Definition Transition to Management The undertaking of activities for transitioning the management of an EPP from seeking to achieve eradication of the EPP during an Emergency Response Phase to management of the EPP outside of the EPPRD.
+Transition to Management The undertaking of activities for transitioning the management of an EPP from seeking to achieve eradication of the EPP during an Emergency Response Phase to management of the EPP outside of the EPPRD.

-4. Terms of Reference
+4. Terms of reference